 Biofuel in track construction

 The entire fleet of trackwork vehicles of the DB Bahnbau Group has also been approved for refueling with HVO.
-This means that our train drivers can refuel with biofuel wherever it is available.
+This means that train drivers can refuel with biofuel wherever it is available.
 The two DB Bahnbau Group refueling stations in Königsborn and Augsburg have already been converted accordingly.

 Climate-friendly Sylt Shuttle